blparker/canvas-test/README.md

 2. Create a folder in the root of your workspace named `test-cases`.
 3. Create a class in `test-cases` that extends from `TestSuite` (see below).
 4. Start the UI: `canvas-test`.
+5. Visit the UI to see your test cases: http://localhost:8000/node_modules/@blparker/canvas-test/dist/index.html

 ## Writing a test suite